 Then hold your lips together and slowly breathe out through your mouth.

-If you’re prescribed more than 1 puff of medication at a time, wait at least 30 seconds between puffs.
-This number may be different for different medications.
+If you’re prescribed more than 1 puff of medicine at a time, wait at least 30 seconds between puffs.
+This number may be different for different medicines.
 Shake the inhaler again.
 Then repeat steps 2 to 4.